i3-research/MonkeyBrainAging/README.md

-# ProtoSeg
+# Monkey Brain Age Estimation

-The code of the ProtoSeg for interpretation of segmentation maps.
+The code of monkey brain age estimation (models)

 More details of other parts will come soon.